Which Style Guide Should Authors Use: Chicago, AP or MLA?

 A quick example.
 The serial, or Oxford, comma.

-- With it: I packed sandwiches, chips, and fruit.
+- Chicago style: I packed sandwiches, chips, and fruit.

-- Without it: I packed sandwiches, chips and fruit.
+- AP style: I packed sandwiches, chips and fruit.

 - Headline style: The Night the Lights Went Out